stkterry/syslog-ng-node/README.md

 # syslog-ng-node

 syslog-ng logger and NodeJS on Alpine.
-This image is merely a jumping off point to build a Node/Express application around the syslog-ng logger.
+This image is a jumping off point to build a Node application around the syslog-ng logger.

+You *can* use it as is if you want a quick means of capturing loggable sources.
+But the agenda was a pre-configured logging service on which to build a socket server for real-time data logging/monitoring.

+Configuration is minimal but complete, out-of-the-box, as is.
+You can pull the image and add any extra syslog-ng plugins/libs you need...

 <p>
   <img src="https://img.shields.io/docker/v/stevenktdev/syslog-ng-node">